 Who needs a 10-year term life insurance policy?

-- Business owners who need to ensure that the business will be able to continue operating in the event of their death
+- Business owners who have taken on debt or have short-term obligations that would need to be paid off in the event of their death

 How To Qualify For These 10 Year Term Life Insurance Rates